 What lessons did you learn from your own mother?
 Share them with us in the comments below!

-This article first appeared on The Everygirl and can be seen here.
+This article originally appeared on The Everygirl on November 2, 2017.